-When you finally identify those dry, red, itchy patches on your baby’s skin as eczema or atopic dermatitis, a lot of the worry and stress goes away.
+When you finally identify those dry, red, itchy patches on your little one’s skin as baby eczema or atopic dermatitis, a lot of your worry and stress goes away.
 That’s because this form of eczema is very common (it affects one in every five children, ref: gosh.nhs.uk) and can be very easily treated without a prescription.

 - Can eczema (atopic dermatitis) be cured?

 - Can your baby’s eczema (atopic dermatitis) improve or even disappear?